Deploy Gin App on Seenode | Gin Hosting & Deployment Guide | Seenode Docs

 6. Success

-Once complete, your Gin application will be accessible via your service’s URL.
+Once complete, your Gin application is accessible via your service’s URL.

 If you don’t have a Gin project yet: